A Long Weekend in Lake George New York

 Shooting range arcade (Leonelli’s Playland Arcade) – A long-lost memory from my childhood, somehow completely unchanged in all the years since I had been.
 An old school laser activated “shooting” range inside one of the arcades.
 Aim for the piano man, he plays a wee tune when he gets hit.

 Shopping: – We are not usually big on shopping when we go away, but the outdoor minded outlets here are pretty good, most notably the LL Bean outlet.

 Hiking: Deer Leap Trail, It would be hard to hit up this area without a proper hike, which we managed to squeeze in spite of Joe’s illness.
 We also had the leftover sandwiches from Rossi’s to make the trip to the top well worth our efforts.
 We went in October, and the fall foliage was beautiful from the viewpoint. *Watch your step for the rattlesnakes native to this area!
 They are not aggressive, and interactions between them and people are minimal, but can’t hurt to keep your eyes to the ground.

 Even if you are just visiting New York City as a tourist, taking some time out to make at least one side trip into upstate is well worth your time and efforts.
-We hope to get back up there when the weather allows to do it proper, boat, island, and all.
+We hope to get back up there when the weather allows to do it properly, boat, island, and all.